-Your search for the classic Italian red pasta sauce ends here!
-This classic marinara sauce is a perfect all-rounder – toss you pasta or top your pizza with it and you are gonna love it!
+Your search for the classic Italian red pasta sauce aka marinara sauce ends here!
+This classic marinara sauce is a perfect all-rounder – toss your pasta or top your pizza with it and you are gonna love it!

 You can use any tomatoes for making the marinara sauce at home, just make sure to choose the bright red ones which are ripe with right amount of pulp and juice.
-This sauce will let you make all those Italian delicacies at home which you love at your favorite Italian restaurant, but without that hefty price tag!
+This homemade marinara sauce will let you make all those Italian delicacies at home which you love to order at your favorite Italian restaurant, but without that hefty price tag!
+The best thing about this sauce is it freezes really well, for almost 6 months!
+Total win-win right?
+I bet it is!

-It is a universal sauce which you can use to create many recipes.
+Marinara sauce is a universal sauce which you can use to create many recipes.
 This is great with spaghetti and I am gonna share my favorite spaghetti marinara recipe very soon which I made using this sauce.
 It’s a great pizza sauce too!
 I really hated the bottled sauce which you can readily get in the supermarkets; I tried many brands but none of them could live up to my expectation, or to put it more correctly, to my taste buds.
+Since I have learned making it at home, I have never bought the bottled sauces again and I highly recommend you to make your own marinara sauce at home!

 - Tomatoes – 1 kg [You can replace this with canned tomatoes (chopped or whole) and skip the blanching process.
 Start directly from step 6]